technoluc/lucs-friends-plex-guide/README.md

 All you need is to register for a [Plex](https://www.plex.tv/en-gb/sign-up/) account - and once complete - let me know the registered email address so I can send you an invite.

-Once you've let me know your Plex email address - you'll receive an email invite allowing you access to my TV and Movie collection.
+Once you've let me know your Plex email address - you'll receive an email invite allowing you access to my TV and Movie collection. **You must follow the invite link in the email to gain access to the shared media libraries**.

-On-going TV shows are automatically downloaded on release - and new movies as and when they are released so you can sit back and enjoy.
+On-going TV shows are automatically downloaded on release - and new movies are added as and when they become available - so you can sit back and enjoy.

 ### Watching Plex